 In California and Orange County specifically, ADU ‘dwelling units’ have been getting a lot of interest because the state has drastically removed the major restrictions around building ADUs.
 And this has led to many homeowners considering building such units in their backyard or converting their garage into an ADU.

-California State Granny Flat Law Changes for 2021
+California State ADU Law Changes for 2023

 First off, you need to be aware of the latest rules & guidelines that have recently gone into effect to make accessory dwelling units truly viable for many Orange County homeowners.
 The state of California wanted to help assuage the housing crisis and therefore has required all cities to reduce local restrictions on building ADUs.